nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

 2019-4-23

+12:10am: There was an 8 minute downtime due to an internet exchange problem.
+Back to normal now.

+2019-4-23

+8:00pm: Things should be connected again and bandwidth should improve over the next few days.

-We are having problems with our [Soft Surplus hub node (1417)](../map/nodes/1417) in Brooklyn since midnight.
+12:00pm: We are having problems with our [Soft Surplus hub node (1417)](../map/nodes/1417) in Brooklyn since midnight.
 We are looking into this now.
 This is affecting the 9 connected nodes.

 2019-3-29